NancyFx/Nancy/README.md

 ## Community

-Nancy followers can be found in the JabbR [#NancyFX room](http://jabbr.net/#/rooms/nancyfx).
+Nancy followers can be found on Slack [NancyFx team](http://nancyfx.slack.com).
 You can also find Nancy on Twitter using the #NancyFx hashtag.

 ## Help out